jkufa/HW-Script/README.md

 # HW-Script
-Organizes your assignents & creates boilerplate homework tex files
+Organizes your assignments & creates boilerplate homework tex files

 ## How it Works

 The script only needs one argument, which defines the homework number.
-The script then takes in your name, class name, and professor name, and store it all in a text file.
-Using this info it will automatically create a directory for the assignment and generate a tex file inside.
+Then, it automatically creates a folder for your assignment that contains a tex file.

+During setup, a config file, `config.txt`, and a template tex, `template.tex`, is generated.
+The config file simply contains the name of the author and the class.
+The template file is a barebones tex file that is copied over to the assignment folder that is generated.
+This means the template file can be altered to fit the specific formatting for the class.

 ## How to Use:
 Copy `create.sh` into whatever folder you want to store your homework files with `cp`.
 Example: `cp create.sh ~/Documents/School/Algorithms/create.sh`

-Type `chmod u+x create.sh`.

-Run the script with your homework number.
+Run the script with your assignment number.
 Example: `./create.sh 1`

 ### OR
-Just use this repo as a template!
+Simply use this repo as a template!
 (Don't forget your TeX .gitignore)